Forms Rendering

 <select>

-etc.), for others it returns a whole piece of HTML code (CheckboxList, RadioList).
-In this case, you
+, etc.), for others it returns a complete piece of HTML code (CheckboxList, RadioList).
+In such cases,

-can use methods that generate individual inputs and labels, for each item separately:
+you can use methods that generate individual inputs and labels for each item separately:

 getControlPart($key = null): ?Html